ittennull/clean_rmq/README.md

 Usage: clean_rmq [OPTIONS] [COMMAND]

 Commands:
   purge   Purge queues matching filter.
 This is the default command if nothing is specified.
-The command first collects all the queues that match the filter and then removes the queues that match any of the exclude filters delete  Delete queues or exchanges or both help    Print this message or the help of the given subcommand(s)
+          The command first collects all the queues that match the filter and then excludes the queues that match any of the exclude filters delete  Delete queues or exchanges or both help    Print this message or the help of the given subcommand(s)